dDIY #10: Make a Meal from Van Gogh’s Last Home

-Below are two recipes we sampled from the book, with our own notes—about our triumphs and our tears—added in.
+Below (and in this PDF) are two recipes we sampled from the book, with our own notes—about our triumphs and our tears—added in.
 For dDIY #10, your mission is to make a meal from Van Gogh’s last home.
 Channel the spirit of Van Gogh with a serving a soup and soufflé!

 Vincent van Gogh arrived in Auvers-sur-Oise, a small village west of Paris, in May, 1890.
 He spent the last few months of his life in this town, painting and drawing a prolific portfolio of over 70 works.
 While in Auvers, he stayed at the inn Auberge Ravoux.
 This is where Van Gogh slept and ate, enjoying the French countryside.
 Van Gogh was drawn to the town’s surrounding landscape, creating numerous paintings of both the local pea and wheat fields.
 In Field with Wheat Stacks, we can see Van Gogh’s signature energetic and rhythmic brushstrokes.
 It was to be one of Van Gogh’s very last paintings.